-Jennifer S. Echevarria is an associate working with the firm’s Spanish speaking clients in all areas of law.
+Jennifer S. Echevarria is senior counsel working with the firm’s Spanish speaking clients in all areas of law.
 She has a background in general litigation and municipal law.
 Jennifer concentrates in employment law including wage and hour and discrimination in employment, along with immigration law.

 Jennifer received her Bachelor of Arts in Political Science in 2005 from Vassar College in Poughkeepsie, New York.

 Jennifer received her Juris Doctor degree, cum laude, in 2008 from Pace University School of Law in White Plains, New York where she was on the Dean’s list, a Student Editor of The Journal of Court Innovation and President of the Latin American Law Students Association.

 Jennifer is admitted to practice in the States of New York, New Jersey and Connecticut as well as the Southern District of the State of New York.
 She is a member of the New York State Bar Association, Women’s Bar Association of Orange and Sullivan Counties, Middletown Bar Association, and the American Immigration Lawyers Association.
 She also volunteers with Big Brothers Big Sisters of Orange County, including participation as a Big Sister.
 Jennifer is a founding member and recording secretary for the networking group ‘Latinos in Business Succeeding Together’.

 Jennifer was recognized with the Leadership Award by the Latino Democratic Committee of Orange County in 2018.
 She was also admitted to the United States Supreme Court in December 0f 2018.